 How to Graft a Scion onto Rootstock

-Scions are taken from last year’s growth, which contains at least 2-4 buds.
-The ideal diameter of scions to select should be between ¼-½ inches.
-It is also important not to use any branches that have signs of pests or disease as scion plant.
+Scions are taken from last year’s growth, which contains at least two to four buds.
+The ideal diameter of scions to select should be between ¼ and ½ inches (6 mm. to 1 cm.).
+It is also important not to use any branches that have signs of pests or disease as scion plants.

 In bud grafting, the scion is just one bud from the selected variety of plant.